With Add-ons you can do the following:

 You can create add-ons for your personal use, for use within your organization, or publish them to the G Suite Marketplace where millions of users and domain administrators can find and install them.

-These two types differ in how authorization is handled, how their interfaces are constructed, where they are available, and how they are published.
+G Suite add-ons and editor add-ons differ in how authorization is handled and how their interfaces are constructed.
 See Add-on types for more information.

 Add-ons go through different stages as they are developed, tested, and published: